51073 Class 119 Driving Motor Brake Composite

 W51073 looking rather sorry for itself, stored in the yard at Wirksworth, 31/12/23.
 Darren JB

-A damp W51073, paired with Class 101 E51505, at Ravenstor having worked the shuttle up the hill from Wirksworth during the annual railcar gala, 15/3/20.
+A damp W51073, paired with Class 101 E51505, at Ravenstor having worked the shuttle up the hill from Wirksworth during the annual railcar gala.
+This was to prove W51073's last weekend in service, 15/3/20.
 Chris Moxon

 W51073/E53599 shunting between services at Duffield, 19/5/18.
 Chris Moxon